List of Edens Zero characters

 The Edens Zero manga series features an extensive cast of characters created by Hiro Mashima.
-The story is set in a fictional universe called the Grand Shiki Cosmos (四季大宇宙, Shiki Daiuchū), which comprises multiple planetary systems called "cosmoses" that the protagonists navigate using the titular spaceship.
+The story is set in a fictional universe called the Grand Shiki Cosmos (四季大宇宙, Shiki Daiuchū), which comprises multiple planetary systems called "cosmoses" that the protagonists navigate using the titular starship.
 The characters consist mainly of humans, robots, and aliens, the majority of which inhabit the "Sakura Cosmos".